CBD chemical makeup. What does CBD stand for?

 Make sure to purchase a CBD strength that best meets the needs of your body.
 The CBD strength on the front of the bottle lets you know how much CBD is in the entire bottle.

-Make sure to know what the per serving strength is before purchasing.
+Make sure to know what the per-serving strength is before purchasing.
 If you purchase a product that delivers a minimal amount, it may not be enough to meet your needs.

 Zatural sells a collection of CBD and Hemp products that a Naturopathic doctor crafted.
 Each product has therapeutic benefits that can assist in increasing your overall health and wellness.
+Each product is made in a GMP-compliant facility and is free from harmful fillers and additives.

-Zatural CBD Oil Products
+Zatural CBD Products

 For educational purposes only FDA DISCLAIMER